 - The Karate Kid The Animated Series: Kina when Daniel and Taki come suddenly into her hut.
 A more problematic example than most because she drops the remaining water from the fountain of youth.

 - In the episode Hand in Hand on Kick Buttowski, Kendall drops her phone in the middle of a conversation with her boyfriend, Ronaldo, when she realizes she's right outside the store he's in and he's about to exit and sees the possibility of him catching her and Kick together.

-- In an episode of Mike, Lu & Og, after Margery accidentally gets hypnotized into thinking she's a duck, she drops a cooking tool she was holding at the time.
+- After Margery accidentally gets hypnotized into thinking she's a duck, she drops a cooking tool she was holding at the time.

-- This also happened in "Fathers and Pies", when she catches Mike and Lu eating a pie (she thought Og had been turned into said pie).
+- This also happens in "Fathers and Pies", when she catches Mike and Lu eating a pie (she thought Og had been turned into said pie).

-- Happened in The Simpsons episode "G.I.
-D'oh", when Bart announces that he's going to join the Army when he turns 18 and Marge was conveniently carrying a bust of Homer.
+- Happens in The Simpsons episode "G.I.
+D'oh", when Bart announces that he's going to join the Army when he turns 18, and Marge is conveniently carrying a bust of Homer.

 - The Spectacular Spider-Man's Gwen Stacy drops her books in shock at seeing Harry Osborn unconscious on the ground after disappearing a while.